 The rooms in our historic homes have a light, spacious and yet very cozy feel.
-Each room has organic cotton terrycloth bathrobes for our guests in room use.
 Each house has organic coffee and organic teas available in the main kitchen to be enjoyed at guests’ leisure.

 The Rockledge house was designed by Pueblo architect William Stickney and built in 1913.
 The architecture and style of this home mirrors the surrounding terrain; this is illustrated by the original Manitou Greenstone found in the rock walls, terraces and carriage house.
 This house features spacious bedrooms, all with private baths, that can be configured to accommodate guests in both private and shared sleeping situations, a community dining room, a yoga/meeting room, and two fireplaces for creating a cozy, relaxing mood as well as a spacious stone outdoor patio with a fire pit, water fountain and hot tub.